staabm/staabm.github.io/_posts/2022-02-14-75th-phpstan-pull-request.md

 ### `non-empty-array` inference

 You guessed it already...
 In a similar fashion I worked on previous topics, I started working on `non-empty-array` inference.
-As soon as PHPStan knows when arrays cannot be empty, it is able to help you by e.g. identifying redundant code like `count($array) === 0` or similar.
+As soon as PHPStan knows when arrays cannot be empty, it is able to help you by e.g. identifying redundant code like `count($array) === 0`.

 When `non-empty-array` is used in combination with loops like `foreach` or `for`, PHPStan can assume a loop-body is evaluated at least once.